Seneca-Scholars/SS-Status-C6/status.md

 #7/9/2025
+With Nell we worked as a cohort to create keywords for resume building.
+Spent a lot of time tweaking and enchancing my resume as I began to build a catch all resume.
+Working on creating a LinkedIn post for my position as a Tech Scholar.
+Going to french market to celebrate Daniel's last kind of day.

 During the morning I learned about website metadata held in <head> tags.
 I learned about how to set the primary language of a webpage and langauge of subsections of a webpage.
 I learned that metadata contains name and content attributes that specify the type of metadata and the actual meta content.
 I learned why we use <meta charset="utf-8" /> to set the character set of a document, with utf-8 including pretty much any language from any human language.
 I also learned how to add custom favicons(icons) to a webpage and how to add different icons to different contents.
 Such as apple-touch-icons to add make the site show an icon when saved to an apple home screen.

 *7/8/2025